khantzen/ApacheCamel-Demo/README.md

 ## RabbitMq

-To run this project you should have RabbitMq installed on your machine, to install RabbitMq, check this link : _https://www.rabbitmq.com/#getstarted_
+To run this project you should have RabbitMq installed on your machine.
+To install RabbitMq, check this link : _https://www.rabbitmq.com/#getstarted_

 By the way, don't forget to activate the ManagementPlugin : _https://www.rabbitmq.com/management.html_ it will allow you to monitor your queues from a web interface.